-An inquest is a court hearing strictly designed to investigate single or multiple deaths and/or fire with the purpose of preventing a similar occurrence.
+An inquest is a court hearing conducted by a coroner strictly designed to investigate the cause and circumstances of single or multiple deaths to prevent a similar occurrence.

 Inquests are not always necessary unless the circumstances involve: